NF7W22 - Food Science Industrial Placement (2018/19)

 Students will write a REPORT of the work/project activity and experience gained in the placement context (with due consideration for any confidentiality that may be required), to include a description of the operation, a detailed analysis of the organisational structure and its effectiveness, a critical discussion of the operation of the organisation and the application of good practice and principles of management to the industry in general.
 It is expected that the student will show how the knowledge and experience gained could be used for their own development as professionals in their chosen industry.
 This would include a critical reflection and analysis of the implication of their placement experience for future practice in their home country.
 (70%)

 3. SELF-ASSESSMENT PROFILING that identifies transferable skills and competencies gained (in accordance with learning contract), together with supporting evidence.
-(Required to complete)
+(Required to complete).
+This will be used to inform the development of their PDP record that is submitted with their Dissertation.

 4. PLACEMENT SUPERVISOR'S REPORT (500 words approximately).
 (Required to receive satisfactory report).
 This will confirm the activities which have been undertaken and the skills and competencies developed together with an evaluation of the contribution which the student made to the organisation.